 Factor 1: The number or proportion of LEP persons in the service area who may be served by the City.

-City staff reviewed the 2018 United States Census Bureau to determine the approximate number of LEP persons age 5 years and older in the City of Round Rock.
-26% of the City's population spoke a language other than English at home.
-This meets the Department of Justice (DOJ) Safe Harbor provision of every 1000 speakers or 5% of the population, whichever is less.
+City staff reviewed the 2020 United States Census Bureau to determine the approximate number of LEP persons age 5 years and older in the City of Round Rock.
+26.6% of the City's population spoke a language other than English at home.
+The Department of Justice (DOJ) Safe Harbor provision of every 1000 speakers or 5% of the population, whichever is less, identified as a limited English proficiency speaker within the service area.

-Estimated Population of City of Round Rock (US Census Bureau 2018)
+Estimated Population of City of Round Rock (US Census Bureau 2020)